Skip to main content

 • For example, if you have one indoor unit serving a kitchen and open living room, scan that space as a single "room"

-• Unitary or central air: We recommend scanning each conditioned building story separately
+• Unitary or central air: We still recommend scanning on a room-by-room basis.

 Special LiDAR considerations